nevalang/website/content/docs/tutorial/01/index.md

 Let's break down what's written here.

-A Nevalang program consists of _components_ that send _messages_ to each other through _ports_ but ports cannot be connected randomly.
+A Nevalang program consists of _components_ that send _messages_ to each other through _ports_, but ports cannot be connected randomly.
 Each port has its own _data type_, and when we connect one port to another, the compiler checks if they are _compatible_.
 Otherwise, it throws an error.

 It states that there is a "Main" component (every component has a name), with two ports - one for input - `start` - and one for output - `stop`.
-The data type of both ports is `any` - a universal data type, saying "I am compatible with any types of data."
+The data type of both ports is `any` - a universal data type, saying "I am compatible with any type of data."

 ```neva
 Main (start any) (stop any)